Over 200 fires at home involved candles last year...

 Though they create a gorgeous warm glow, candles need handling with care.
-In 2018, 220 fires in London were connected to candle use.
+In 2020, over 200 fires in London have been connected to candle use.

 That's why we recommend you swap your wax candles for 'flameless' candles.